TheRobBrennan/platypoose/drafts/artist-bio-rob-brennan.md

 ## Biography (short version)

-TODO Condense and simplify your biography into several paragraphs
+TODO: Condense and simplify your biography into several paragraphs 😅

 ## Biography